 Before the user can invite others to take the assessment in a group, the user has to tick a box, stating that “prior consent has been obtained from the persons whose email addresses are used in this invitation”.

 Your personal data will not be used for an automated decision-making including profiling.

 We process your personal data, because:

-In order to carry out this processing operation, EMPL.E.1 collects the following categories of personal data:
+In order to carry out this processing operation, EMPL.G.3 collects the following categories of personal data:

 a) Information you provide to us.
-When you use our Website, including when you create a user account, start or submit a self-assessment, or when you ask a question through the functional mailbox of the Website, you may provide us with information that identifies you or your contacts (“personal information”), such as your e-mail address, full name, address, other information that may identify you as an individual.
+When you use our Website, including when you create a user account, start or submit a self-assessment, or when you ask a question through the functional mailbox of the Website, you may provide us with information that identifies you or your contacts (“personal information”), such as your e-mail address.

 b) Information we collect from you automatically.
 When you use the Website, we may also collect information about your use of the Website and the device used to access the Website that relates to you, but on its own this information collected does not identify you (“non-personal information”).
 Such information includes your:

 · Browser information (including browser type, capabilities, and language)

 · Operating system

 · Date and time you accessed the Website